qwerty12/X250-Hackintosh/README.md

 As it's 2019, I assume you are booting your current OS in UEFI mode.
 This writeup has never been tested - and never will be - with Clover in legacy mode.

-Update the BIOS too.
+You can update the BIOS too.
 This writeup was written on a laptop running 1.35.
-Use the latest available.
-This writeup doesn't depend on a pre-patched DSDT.
+Use the latest UEFI version available.
+As this guide utilises Clover ACPI hotpatching, this writeup doesn't depend on a pre-patched DSDT specific to a certain UEFI version and configuration.

 Assuming the default settings are applied, make the following changes to the UEFI configuration: